slumk/safepass/README.md

 This tool uses GnuPG for encryption of configuration and secret files which contain password information. so you can store all your passwords in this tool and lock them with a MASTER password.nobody can decrypt your password-protected files without your secret key.so please keep them secret and protected.

+### Usage:

+>Create Your Profile Using A Master Password/Sign Into Existing Account Using Old Password.

+>Choose The Lock Template You Want To Save The Password Into ( Only Three Locking Methods Available Right Now,You Can Save Additional App Passwords Using Custom Method)

+>You Can Retrieve Your Saved Passwords Using Get Saved Passwords Option.

+>Always Keep Your Master Password Safe And Secret.

 ### Features:

 >Authentication Required To Start the tool